DonPage/DevWars-Bot/README.md

 ---

 #### Front-end
 - `Angular` - *Angular is the MVC framework chosen for this project.
-Intermediate understanding of how it works is needed to make changes*
+Intermediate understanding of how it works is needed to make changes.*
-- `AngularFire` - *Make sure you are up to date with the recent changes from 0.7.0 to 0.9.0*
+- `AngularFire` - *Make sure you are up to date with the recent changes from 0.7.0 to 0.9.0. [changelog](https://www.firebase.com/docs/web/libraries/angular/changelog.html).*
-- `jQuery` - *Basic understanding is required*
+- `jQuery` - *Basic understanding is required.*
 ```
 app/scripts/app.js
 ```